 Reasonably Priced Accommodation in Birmingham – $$

-Comfort Inn Birmingham – a great stay in the Birmingham city center, located a few minutes walking from New Street Station and the Bullring.
+Comfort Inn Birmingham – a great option in the city center, located a few minutes walking from New Street Station and the Bullring.

 Ibis Birmingham Centre Irving Street – Located in the city center, the hotel has easy access to excellent attractions like The Birmingham Mailbox and the Arcadian Shopping Centre.